 Day 12 – Battle of Arjuna and Bhagadatta

 Drona was dissatisfied with his attempts to capture Yudhishthira.
 Thus, he confided to Duryodhana that it would be difficult as long as Arjuna was around and ordered the Samsaptakas to keep Arjuna busy in a remote part of the battlefield, an order which they readily obeyed.

 The Trigarta warriors headed by Susharma, who had vowed to either conquer or die also had accounts of their old hostilities with the Pandava scion.
-However, Arjuna managed to defeat them before the afternoon, and then faced Bhagadatta, the ruler of Pragjyotisha (modern-day state of Assam).
+However, Arjuna managed to defeat them before the afternoon and then faced Bhagadatta, the ruler of Pragjyotisha (the modern-day state of Assam).

 Bhagadatta had been creating havoc among the Pandava troops by defeating great warriors like Bhima, Abhimanyu, and Satyaki.
 Now, he fought with Arjuna riding on his gigantic elephant named Supratika.
 Arjuna and Bhagadatta fought a fierce duel, and finally, Arjuna succeeded in defeating and killing his antagonist.

 Drona still continued his attempts to capture Yudhishthira but the Pandavas fought hard and delivered severe blows to the Kaurava army, frustrating Drona’s plans.

 Day 13 – Death of Abhimanyu